Babatunde Oshinowo

-Babatunde Oluwasegun Temitope Oluwakorede Adisa "Baba" Oshinowo Jr. [Ba-ba-TOON-day OH-shi-no-who] (born January 14, 1983) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+Babatunde Oluwasegun Temitope Oluwakorede Adisa "Baba" Oshinowo Jr. [Ba-ba-TOON-day OH-shi-no-whoa] (born January 14, 1983) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 His second name "Oluwasegun" means "God has been victorious" in the Yoruba language.
 He played college football for the Stanford Cardinal and was selected by the Cleveland Browns in the sixth round of the 2006 NFL draft.

 Oshinowo was also a member of the Chicago Bears, Washington Redskins, Philadelphia Eagles, Carolina Panthers and San Francisco 49ers.

 Early life

 Oshinowo played high school football at Neuqua Valley High School in Naperville, Illinois, where he was known as "OJ" Oshinowo.
 He was an All-Prep American as a Senior in defense at Neuqua.
 He holds two track and field records at Neuqua, one for shot put and one for discus.
 At Stanford, Oshinowo obtained a bachelor's degree in electrical engineering.